 When you are in Whitesville, you'll notice that it is more blue-collar than most other communities in America.
 35.09% of Whitesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Whitesville is a town of managers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Whitesville who work in management occupations (28.07%), law enforcement and fire fighting (15.79%), and sales jobs (14.04%).

-Whitesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Whitesville doesn't have a public transportation system that people use for their commute.

 The per capita income in Whitesville in 2022 was $26,347, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,388 for a family of four.
 However, Whitesville contains both very wealthy and poor people as well.